Apidima Cave: Finding of fossils

 Researchers uncovered two significant fossils in Apidima Cave "A" in 1978.
 The two fossils are now referred to as Apidima 1 and Apidima 2.
 Stone tools were found in all four caves.
 Research published in July 2019 indicates that the Apidima 2 skull fragment (designated LAO 1/S2) has Neanderthal morphology, and using uranium-thorium dating, was found to be more than 170,000 years old.
 The Apidima 1 skull fossil (designated LAO 1/S1) was found to be older, dated—using the same method—to more than 210,000 years old.

-As of 1999, Theodore Pitsios, a Professor of Physical Anthropology and Faculty member of Medicine at the National and Kapodistrian University of Athens, estimates that over 30 thousand fossils have been collected from Apidima Cave with the bones of six or more individuals having been found.
+As of 1999, Theodore Pitsios, a Professor of Physical Anthropology and Faculty member of Medicine at the National and Kapodistrian University of Athens, estimated that over 30 thousand fossils had been collected from Apidima Cave with the bones of six or more individuals having been found.
 Of note within these collected fossils are the two crania imbedded in breccia rock in different layers of stratigraphy and were dated to have been deposited during all periods of the Pleistocene era.

 In addition to hominid fossils, tools made from both bone and stone were located along with the bones of animals indicative of hunting practices.
 In addition to these fossils and tools, evidence of fire use was also found.